At a Glance

 The commodity price downturn put a huge dent in Anadarko Petroleum's sales figures in recent years; it reported $12 billion in combined losses between 2014 and 2017.
 Hefty write-downs on natural gas asset values prompted a massive multi-year sell-off, including assets in Marcellus, Eagleford, West Chalk, Moxa, and Utah CBM.

-The company plans to leverage its core assets like the Delaware and DJ basins, and the Gulf of Mexico, to improve cash-margins.
-About 70% of Anadarko’s $4.5 billion CAPEX budget for 2019 will flow into these properties.
-Beyond its legacy assets, Anadarko is also trying to expand its operations through a new LNG project in Mozambique, which has successfully signed several Sale and Purchase Agreements in Q1 2019 with Shell, Bharat Petroleum, and Tokyo Gas, among others.
+Prior to its acquisition by Occidental, the company was working to leverage its core assets like the Delaware and DJ basins and the Gulf of Mexico properties to improve cash-margins.
+Beyond its legacy assets, Anadarko was also expanding its operations through a new LNG project in Mozambique.

-A structural reorganization in 2018, whereby Anadarko’s midstream assets were transferred to its subsidiary Western Gas Partners, is expected to increase Anadarko’s yearly cash proceeds from that subsidiary.
+However, the company's expansion activities have been limited by a $5 billion share repurchase program as well a $2 billion debt-reduction program.
+Anadarko completed a structural reorganization in 2018, whereby Anadarko's midstream assets were transferred to its subsidiary Western Gas Partners, aimed to increase Anadarko's yearly cash proceeds from that subsidiary.

 Anadarko was initially set up as the gas exploration and production unit of the Panhandle Eastern Pipe Line Company in 1959.
 The plan was to take advantage of a ruling by the Federal Power Commission (now the Federal Energy Regulatory Commission) to set lower price ceilings for producing properties owned by pipeline companies.
 It was so successful over the next two decades that to realize shareholder value, Panhandle spun off Anadarko in 1986, separating its transmission and production businesses.